 Pests/Diseases

-None serious.
+Hydrangeas face few serious threats.
 Occasionally powdery mildew will infect the foliage, especially in humid areas with poor air circulation.
-Treat with an appropriate fungicide if the problem is serious, and be sure to rake up and destroy all fallen foliage in the autumn.
+If this is the case, you can treat it with an appropriate fungicide if the problem is serious, and be sure to rake up and destroy all fallen foliage in the autumn.

 Transplanting